Explanation of the 95 GeV $\gamma\gamma$ and $b\bar{b}$ excesses in the Minimal Left-Right Symmetric Model: Introduction

 The minimal left-right symmetric model (LRSM) extension of the SM, based on the gauge group $SU(2)_L\times SU(2)_R\times U(1)_{B-L}$~\cite{Pati:1974yy, Mohapatra:1974gc,Senjanovic:1975rk}, provides a solution to several of the abovementioned problems of the SM, such as the nonzero neutrino masses via the seesaw mechanism~\cite{Minkowski:1977sc,Mohapatra:1979ia, Yanagida:1979as, Gell-Mann:1979vob, Glashow:1979nm,Mohapatra:1980yp}, origin of matter-antimatter asymmetry via leptogenesis~\cite{Fukugita:1986hr, Frere:2008ct, Dev:2014hro, Dev:2015khe, Dhuria:2015cfa, Dev:2019ljp} and a warm dark matter candidate in terms of the lightest right-handed neutrino~\cite{Nemevsek:2012cd,Nemevsek:2023yjl}.
 It furthermore allows for grand unification of gauge couplings to an $SO(10)$ group~\cite{Chang:1984qr} with a low $W_R$ scale.
 In this paper we point out that this well-motivated model contains a real neutral scalar boson (denoted below by $H_3^0$), as an intrinsic part of the theory, with the right properties to explain the 95 GeV excesses in both the LHC and LEP data.
 This field is the real component of the $SU(2)_R$ scalar triplet field with $B-L=2$ that implements the seesaw mechanism for neutrino masses~\cite{Mohapatra:1979ia, Mohapatra:1980yp}.
 In contrast, in many extensions of the SM considered to date for the purpose of the 95 GeV anomaly, one adds extra Higgs doublets along with singlets, or considers supersymmetric extensions which often need extra scalar fields just to accommodate the excess.
+The interesting point about this scalar field is that it only couples to the heavy right-handed particles.
+As a result its mixing with the SM Higgs boson plays the main role in its production and decay.
 In addition, in the LRSM the $H_3^0\to \gamma\gamma$ decay channel explicitly depends on the $SU(2)_R$-breaking scale $v_R$, as already noticed in Refs.~\cite{Dev:2016dja,Dev:2016nfr,Dev:2017dui}.
 Thus, the future tests of these excesses, in particular in the diphoton channel, could at least provide some information on the $v_R$ scale for parity restoration.

 The rest of the paper is organized as follows: in Section~\ref{sec:model} we give a brief overview of the salient features of the LRSM.
 In Section~\ref{sec:excess} we discuss the identification of the $SU(2)_R$-breaking scalar $H^0_3$ as the $95$ GeV excess hinted at LHC and LEP.
 Some representative benchmark scenarios are provided in this section, including the cases without and with tree-level flavor-changing neutral current (FCNC) couplings of $H_3^0$ with the SM fermions.
 Section~\ref{sec:implications} is devoted to study of the implications of this identification such as the decay of $H_3^0$ and the FCNC constraints, as well as some future collider tests of the model.
 In Section~\ref{sec:conclusion} we conclude with a summary of the main results.
 The calculational details for the rare decay $h \to H_3^0 b\bar{b}$ in the LRSM is presented in Appendix~\ref{sec:appendix}.